rlichtenwalter/dir2text/README.md

 ### Summary Reporting

-Dir2text can generate statistics about the processed directory including file counts, line counts, and optionally token counts.
-You can control where these statistics are displayed:
+Dir2text can generate a summary describing the processed directory including file counts, line counts, and optionally token counts.
+You can control where this information is displayed:

 ```bash
 # Print summary to stderr